2077-Collective/research/README.md

 ## Notes

-- ElevenLabs player in dev will appear with an error: this is fine, ignore it
+- ElevenLabs player in dev will not appear
   - Testing in development will cost real credits
   - The generations cannot be transferred to prod